AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 Thanks, Devon, and good afternoon, everyone.
 I'd like to apologize for the technical difficulties that we've experienced here this afternoon as we get started.
 I'll read this a little slower so that we can hopefully get more people on the call.

 I'd like welcome everyone to AMC's third quarter 2017 earnings conference call.
-With me this afternoon is Adam Aron, our Chief Executive Officer and President; and Craig Ramsey, Executive Vice President and Chief Financial Officer.
+With me this afternoon is Adam Aron, our Chief Executive Officer and President, and Craig Ramsey, Executive Vice President and Chief Financial Officer.

 Before I turn the call over to Adam, let me remind everyone that some of the comments made by management during this conference call may contain forward-looking statements, which are based on management's current expectations.
 Numerous risks, uncertainties, and other factors may cause actual results to differ materially from those that might be expressed today.
 Many of the risks and uncertainties are discussed in our public filings including our most recently filed 10-K and 10-Q.